natalieivy/session-6/readme.md

 <div class="panel panel1" ng-class="{ active: isActive('/') }">
 ```

-If this works then edit the entire navbar:
+If this works then edit the entire navbar using this pattern:

 ```html
 <nav ng-controller="NavController">